-In Sonoma County, three of the County's 14 basins and sub-basins are currently designated as medium-priority: Santa Rosa Plain, Sonoma Valley and Petaluma Valley.
-All three basins have been recommended by DWR to be reprioritized to high-priority (the final reprioritizations will be released in the spring).
-All three GSAs are actively working on GSPs, and the Santa Rosa Plain GSA will likely adopt a groundwater sustainability fee in the spring.
-Support from the State is needed to defray costs of implementing SGMA, and to provide clarity on issues related to implementation while preserving ability of local agencies to best implement in their specific areas.
+In Sonoma County, three of the County's 14 basins and sub-basins are currently subject to SGMA: Santa Rosa Plain, Sonoma Valley and Petaluma Valley.
+All three GSAs are actively working on GSPs.
+Support from the State is needed to defray costs of implementing SGMA.